GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration.
+> ### I’ve got this need to program.
+I wake up in the morning with sentences of a literate program.
+Before breakfast — I’m sure poets must feel this — I have to go to the computer and write this paragraph and then I can eat and I’m happy.
 >
-> ~ *Stan Kelly-Bootle*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts